djacidfx/Earning-Social-Platform-Project/README.md

 - [ ] Desktop App

 # The Cost Break Down:
 Developing and maintaining a social media platform is no small feat so, We're not setting a deadline because we believe in taking the time to do things right.
-We aim for an initial release around February 2024, and we'll keep you updated on our progress every step of the way.
+We aim for an initial release around December 2024, and we'll keep you updated on our progress every step of the way.

 - Development - $2,000
 - Maintance   - $1,500